umbraco/rfcs/RFC_CREATION.md

 # Creating an RFC

+Most changes, including small features, bug fixes and documentation improvements can be implemented and reviewed via the normal GitHub pull request workflow. __Questions or discussions on more substantial changes should first be done on https://our.umbraco.com until further defined to the RFC format if one is deemed necessary.__

 When creating an RFC, ensure that it meets these criteria:

 * The RFC should be a proposal, whether this is a technical proposal or an idea, it must propose an outcome.